kellyd7/kickstart-analysis/README.md

 1. The most success in Theater campaigns was experience between May and June.
 2. No campaigns were cancelled in the month of October for all years reported.

-A conclusion that can be made about the Outcomes based on Goals is that the probability of a campaign being successful is higher when the Goal is less than 1000 dollars.
+A conclusion that can be made about the Outcomes based on Goals worksheet is that the probability of a campaign being successful is higher when the Goal is less than 1000 dollars, according to the success rate.

 One key limitation to highlight is that the analysis performed doesn't account for the currency used.
 I say this because some campaigns were funded using Great Britain pounds, US Dollars, Euros and more.
 So,taking into account the currency exchange may bring about different results in our analysis.